 In 2012, I enrolled in UC Berkeley's Agricultural and Resource Economics PhD program and a year later I joined the Energy Institute at Haas.
 During my time at Berkeley, I have completed coursework in Environmental and Resource Economics, Psychology and Economics (aka Behavioral Economics), and Empirical Industrial Organization.
-I have also provided research assistance to my advisors Meredith Fowlie and Catherine Wolfram on numerous field experiments evaluating various energy programs.
-In the last three years, I have taken that experience and translated it into my own research agenda, becoming actively involved with energy companies located in California such as SolarCity, Tesla, OhmConnect, and Pacific Gas & Electric.
-In 2016 this outreach resulted in the awarding of a $4 million EPIC grant from the California Energy Commission to OhmConnect to fund a novel field experiment I was central to designing and evaluating with the assistance of Maximilian Balandat of Facebook and Datong Zhou of Claire Tomlin's lab in the UC Berkeley Electrical Engineering and Computer Science Department.
+I have also provided research assistance to my advisors Meredith Fowlie and Catherine Wolfram on various field experiments evaluating various energy programs.
+In the last three years, I have taken that experience and translated it into my own research agenda, becoming actively engaged with energy companies located in California such as SolarCity, Tesla, OhmConnect, and Pacific Gas & Electric.
+In 2016 this outreach resulted in the awarding of a $4 million EPIC grant from the California Energy Commission to OhmConnect to fund a novel field experiment I was central to designing and evaluating.

 I am now on the 2017-2018 academic job market with a paper related to the CEC experiment titled "Dynamic Pricing, Attention, and Automation: Evidence from a Field Experiment in Electricity Consumption."
 This work is central to my broader research agenda to explore how consumers make decisions about adopting and utilizing new technologies targeted at reducing the risks associated with climate change.
 In my (now limited) free time, I enjoy backpacking through the mountains and making music with vintage synthesizers.